 Francis Kéré is Principal of Kéré Architecture, based in Berlin, Germany.

-He established Kéré Architecture in 2005, and it has since developed an international reputation for its focus on enabling community-supported construction of sustainable and appropriate education facilities as an effective social development concept.
-The design of sparing structures with mud bricks and lightweight steel frames are often built by unskilled labour with an elegant economy of means.
-He is an expert in preserving and developing traditional clay technologies and architecture heritage.
+He established Kéré Architecture in 2005, and it has since developed an international reputation for its focus on enabling community-supported construction of sustainable and appropriate education facilities that effectively contribute to social development.
+The design of materials-sparing structures with mud bricks and lightweight steel frames are often built by unskilled labor with an elegant economy of means.

 His works in Gando, Burkina Faso include the Primary School (2001), Teacher’s Housing (2003), School Extension (2008), Library (2012), and Secondary School (2012).
 His first school in Gando, Burkina Faso, was completed in 2001 and received the Aga Khan Award for Architecture.
 The follow-up project also in Gando, the Secondary school with passive ventilation system, received the LafargeHolcim Awards Gold 2011 for Middle East Africa as well as the Global LafargeHolcim Awards Gold 2012.
 The project received the first ever LafargeHolcim Building Better Recognition 2017 in honor of its influence as a realised project that has stood the test of time.